LGBTQ Testimonies and Resources

 “…neither fornicators, nor idolaters, nor adulterers, nor those who make women of themselves, nor who abuse themselves with men, nor thieves, nor covetous, nor drunkards, nor abusive persons, nor the rapacious, shall inherit the kingdom of God.
 And these things were some of you; but ye have been washed, but ye have been sanctified, but ye have been justified in the name of the Lord Jesus, and by the Spirit of our God” (1 Corinthians 6:9-11, Darby version, emphasis added).

-To our modern ears, accustomed to the standard LGBT line put out in the media, Paul’s paragraph is politically incorrect on three counts:
+To our modern ears, accustomed to the standard LGBTQ line put out in the media, Paul’s paragraph is politically incorrect on three counts:

 - It speaks about homosexuality in negative terms

 - It lists homosexuality alongside theft, drunkenness and abuse

 - It claims homosexuals can change (“and these things were some of you”)

 Influenced by the hugely successful strategy advocated in the book After the Ball: How America Will Conquer Its Fear and Hatred of Gays in the 90’s by Kirk and Madsen, our culture has accepted the view that homosexuality is no longer “a problem to be be fixed”, but a condition to be accepted.
 ‘Sexual orientation’ is now believed to be as much a part of a person’s identity as their race and gender.
 So, in Paul’s words – “these things were some of you” – we have what the West now sees as a controversial, outdated and deeply offensive statement.